COVID-19 pandemic in Romania: 8–13 March 2020: Ban on public gatherings, school and border closures

 On 8 March, the Head of the Department for Emergency Situations, Raed Arafat, announced a ban on all indoor or outdoor activities involving the participation of more than 1,000 people (these numbers were subsequently changed, see below).
-These restrictions are valid until 31 March, when a new assessment would be made.
+These restrictions were valid until 31 March, when a new assessment would be made.
 After Northern Italy was put under quarantine on 8 March, low-cost airline Wizz Air suspended all flights to Treviso and Bergamo until 3 April.
 Likewise, Blue Air cancelled all flights to and from Milan for 8 and 9 March.
 In the same day, flights from and to Italy have been suspended.
-In a press conference, Interior Minister Marcel Vela stated that if a school reports even a case, courses will be suspended throughout the school.
+In a press conference, Interior Minister Marcel Vela stated that if a school reported even a single case, courses would be suspended throughout the school.

 On 9 March, officials announced the cessation of flights to and from Italy, at all airports in the country, until 23 March.
-On the same day, the National Committee for Special Emergency Situations has decided to close all schools in Romania, from 11 March until 22, with the possibility of extending the measure.
+On the same day, the National Committee for Special Emergency Situations decided to close all schools in Romania, from 11 March until 22, with the possibility of extending the measure.
 All bus rides and rail transport to and from Italy were suspended from 10 to 31 March.
 The committee also decided to establish a series of obligations for food units and for public and private providers of passenger transport, such as frequent disinfection of surfaces, avoiding crowds in commercial spaces, frequent disinfection of the passenger compartment in the means of transport, etc.

 On 11 March, the Government published a list of fifteen guidelines regarding the "responsible social behavior in preventing the spread of coronavirus (COVID-19)".
 The authorities have imposed a ban on sports, scientific, religious, cultural or entertainment events with over 100 participants in closed spaces until 31 March.
 Likewise, the public activities for museums were suspended until 31 March.